napari/docs/docs/howtos/layers/image.md

 by the layer, represented in napari by a 2-tuple where the second value is larger than the first.
-The smaller contrast limit corresponds to the value of the image data that will get mapped to the color defined by 0 in the colormap, such that any value under the smaller contrast limit will appear as black.
+The smaller contrast limit corresponds to the value of the image data that will get mapped to the color defined by 0 in the colormap, meaning that in most cases any value under the smaller contrast limit will appear as black.
 On the other hand, the larger contrast limit corresponds to the value of the image data that will get mapped to the color defined by 1 in the colormap.
-All values of image data larger than this value will appear as white.
+For example, for an image using the `gray` colormap, all values larger than this value will appear as white.

 For example, if you are looking at an image that has values between 0 and 100 with a standard `gray` colormap, and you set the contrast limits to `(20, 75)`, then